Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 • Practice addressing anything (yes, anything!) sex-related in clinical contexts.

-• Address sexuality, gender, and sexual preferences related to dissociation and internal systems.
+• Consult on how sexuality, gender, and sexual preferences relate to dissociation and internal systems.

-• Explore your own positionalities and bias (we all have them!)
+• Explore your own positionalities and bias (we all have them all life-long!)

-• Practice using the Eight Elements of Boundaries.
+• Practice applying the Eight Elements of Boundaries.

 BOUNDARIES PROJECT